-CF lung disease is hallmarked by dehydration of the fluid volume on the airway surface, resulting in reduced clearance of mucus, the lung’s principle mechanism for cleansing itself.
-The mucus becomes thick and sticky, progressively accumulating into obstructions that are chronically colonized by viruses and bacteria, leading to frequent, acute lung infections, inflammation and loss of lung function.
-The long-term result of the constant insult from the infections and the body's own immune response is progressive, permanent tissue damage and scarring (fibrosis) in the lung that commonly requires lung transplantation and often leads to early death.
-No cure for cystic fibrosis is known, although several therapies have been approved to address the underlying cause of the disease in some patients.
-Despite these therapies, the median age of survival for CF patients is only 30-40 years of age.
+In particular, CF has a profound effect on the lungs and respiratory tract, characterized by dehydration of the airway surface and reduced mucus clearance – the lung’s principle mechanism for maintaining a clean environment.
+The mucus becomes thick and sticky, progressively accumulating into obstructions that block airflow and result in recurrent colonization of the airways by viruses and bacteria.
+This condition leads to frequent, acute lung infections, chronic inflammation, and impaired lung function.
+The long-term result of the disease is progressive, permanent tissue damage and scarring (fibrosis) in the lung.
+No cure for CF is known, although several treatments have been approved to address the underlying cause of the disease for some CFTR mutations.